Home>Academics>Master Programs>Sciences Po Law School Clinic

 • Semester 2: The Clinic Seminar counts as the third and the last course in the Human Rights concentration.

 Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
-The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+The corequisite course adds another 24 hours of classroom training in the Fall semester.
 This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
 Clinic project teamwork averages half a day per week.

-Find out more about the HEDG Clinic.
+Find out more about the Economic Justice & Human Rights Clinic.

 • For students registered in a simple 2-year degree Environmental Policy at PSIA: